RudraKhunti/SAM2-Auto-Seg/README.md

 ## Results

 The notebook will output segmentation results, including visualized bounding boxes and segmented areas.
 These results can be used for further analysis or integrated into downstream tasks.
+As shown, you can use the segmentation data from SAM2 to create a YOLO compatible segmentation dataset.

 ## Contributing